 Today, I was working on optimization of my WordPress blog, and the first thing I did is: I used P3 plugin profiler plugin to find out, which plugin is taking maximum resources from my server.
 I have already told you, that using too many plugins will slow down your blog.

 Why deactivate unused Jetpack plugin module?

-Now, here is a screenshot of P3 plugin profiler plugin, after running the test with few unused modules on.
+Now, here is a screenshot of P3 plugin profiler plugin, after running the test with a few unused modules on.

 And this is the report generated by P3 plugin profiler plugin, after deactivating all non-essential modules.

-How to disable individual Jetpack module:
+How to disable individual Jetpack modules: